 The controller monitors its site and facility with a CCTV system that keeps temporary video recordings.

 Information gathered from Google Analytics cookies used to analyse site traffic and remarketing purposes are sent to Google, which is headquartered in the USA (a third country).
 The transfer of personal data to these companies is based on standard contractual clauses.
 Google uses such information for the purposes of evaluating the use of websites and creating activity reports from such sites for the controller.
 The information is also used to provide other services related to activity on the site and the use of the Internet in general.
 Google may provide such information to third parties if required by law or if such third party processes this information for Google.

 The Google Analytics service is an expansion of the related advertising functions provided by Google, specifically: Google Display Network impressions, remarketing (showing content network ads based on viewed products) and extended demographic reports (reporting anonymous demographic data).

 If a data subject does not want to provide anonymous data on Internet usage to Google Analytics, they may use the plugin provided by Google.
 Data will no longer be transmitted once installed in your browser and activation.
-More information on the processing and use of data is provided Google’s terms and conditions.
+More information on the processing and use of data is provided in Google’s terms and conditions.

 Standard browsers (Safari, Internet Explorer, Firefox, Google Chrome and others) support cookies.
 Data subjects may delete individual cookies manually, block cookies or prohibit their use or simply block or allow cookies for individual websites using their browser settings.
 Data subjects may also use the help or other features provided with their browsers for more information.
 If a data subject’s browser is configured to accept cookies, the controller will operate under the assumption that such consent is for the use of standard cookies from the controller’s server.